-Other kinds of commercial practices are not deemed per se restraints of trade, but appear on their face to be so clearly anti-competitive in nature and likely effect that the courts will condemn them as unlawful trade restraints after a “quick look” at them.
+Quick-look offenses.
+Other kinds of commercial practices are not deemed per se restraints of trade, but appear on their face to be so clearly anticompetitive in nature and likely effect that the courts will condemn them as unlawful trade restraints after a “quick look” at them.

 Of note, a plaintiff can sometimes show that a trade restraint occurs when the defendant obliges the plaintiff to submit to a contract or other commercial arrangement that by itself or along with other such arrangements has the effect of harming competitive processes in a properly defined relevant market.

 Unlawful restraints are proscribed by Section 1 of the Sherman Act and the voluminous case law that interprets this statute.
 California’s Cartwright Act likewise prohibits trade restraints that have a substantial effect on businesses or consumers in California.
-The California courts historically have adopted federal case on Section 1 when deciding claims brought under the Cartwright Act, but in recent years they have declined to adopt certain federal doctrines, most notably the federal law on resale price maintenance (the California courts have also declined to follow federal precedent on predatory pricing, which can arise under the California Unfair Practices Act, which forbids certain kinds of price discrimination.
+The California courts historically have adopted federal precedents under Section 1 when deciding claims brought under the Cartwright Act, but in recent years they have declined to adopt certain federal doctrines, most notably the federal law on resale price maintenance.
+The California courts have also declined to follow federal precedent on predatory pricing, which can be deemed an offense under the California Unfair Practices Act.

-Monopolization.
 Monopolization is unlawful, but the mere possession of a monopoly is not.
-Monopoly power means a very large degree of market power, which is the power to oblige a customer or other market participant to do something it would not freely agree to do in a competitive market.
+Monopoly power means a very large degree of market power, which is the power to oblige a customer or other market participant to do something it would not likely agree to do in a competitive market — such as paying supracompetitive prices, accepting inferior goods or services, or acquiescing in unfair terms of trade.
 A firm that holds monopoly power can lastingly and profitably charge higher prices or impose other restrictions of output, doing so without fear of losing business to a rival firm that can offer better prices, products or terms.
-It is thus the power to restrict “output” (the price, quantity or quality of products sold); it is sometimes characterized by the courts as “the power to control prices or exclude competition.”
+It is thus the power to restrict “output” (the quantity or quality of products sold); it is sometimes characterized by the courts as “the power to control prices or exclude competition.”

 Practically speaking, a firm has monopoly power if a substantial number of its customers find themselves obliged to purchase particular kinds of products from it because they lack reasonable alternatives — i.e., they cannot turn to another seller to purchase the same product or a substitute product that can answer the same purpose.
 A firm has monopoly power over a particular product market (market for the relevant category of products) if it can profitably impose a small, significant increase of its prices (5% or more) for a non-transitory period (one year or longer).
 Monopoly power can be proven by (1) an empirical demonstration of these points, or (2) a showing that (a) the firm makes a large or dominant share of sales in a given product market, and (b) its market position is protected by strong barriers to entry and expansion that effectually prevent existing rivals from expanding output and potential rivals from entering the market.
 (Market power can exist to a lesser extent when a firm has significant power over a substantial number of customers or other market participants, but does not have monopoly power.)